The Economics Program

 Two organizations that promote the study of economics are associated with the department.
 The Economics Club encourages discussion of current issues, sponsors speakers and social events, and kindles interaction among students and faculty.
 It is open to all students.
 Omicron Delta Epsilon is a national economics honor society for students with superior academic records.

-Each year, the department bestows four awards.
+Each year, the department bestows five awards.
 The Henry W. Hewetson Award is presented to a graduating senior to honor academic achievement and service to the department.
 The other awards are scholarships to promote study in economics.
 The James Harvey Dodd Award is given to a junior economics major based on financial need and academic achievement.
 The Adam Smith Award is given to a graduating senior based on potential for graduate study.
 The Fred E. Miller Memorial Scholarship is awarded annually to a rising junior or senior who is double-majoring in Economics and Business Administration.
 The Richard George Allgaier Scholarship is awarded to economics and accounting majors.

 The recommended introductory courses are Economics 201 and 202.
 Economics 300 introduces students to the methods of economic analysis and should be taken as early as possible in the student’s curriculum.
 These three courses prepare students for 300 and 400-level courses on a variety of theoretical and applied topics.
 ECON 490 (Experiential Learning), ECON 491 (Individual Study in Economics), and ECON 499 (Internship) are department courses that expose students to the economics profession through experiential learning in the discipline.